briandorsey/wavref/content/chunk/fmt.md

 TODO: overview

-This chunk is fiddly.
+This chunk is fiddly and it's one of two required chunks.
 The interpretation of data in this chunk depends on the value of the first 2 bytes, the `format_tag`:

 > A number indicating the WAVE format category of the file.
 The content of the
 > `format-specific-fields` \[ed: everything after `block_align`\] portion of the `fmt` chunk, and the interpretation of